conan-io/conan-io.github.io/_posts/2026-09-01-Swift-Cpp-Interop-With-Conan-Managed-Dependencies.markdown

 generates — include paths, linker options, and the Swift flags above — available to the target.

-Install the dependency, then open the project:
+Install the dependency, then open the project.
+Please use Conan 2.32 or newer.

 ```bash
 conan install . -s build_type=Release --build=missing